jackplant02/math_game/README.md

 Simple math game, including problems ranging from simple algebra to complex ODE problems.
 This program was first created by me around 2022/23, but has been re-worked as a Python program.
+It is currently a work in progress.